teracet/sqlitew/README.md

 ## Issues

 - Linux: the directory "~/.sqlitecomposer" is created automatically when running the program.
 This seems to be related to the crash reporter being disabled.
+- Mac: the application is installed as "SQLiteComposer.app" instead of "SQLite Composer.app". `MOZ_MACBUNDLE_NAME` doesn't appear to have any effect.
+- Mac: the installer background image is missing, despite it existing in ".background/" within the dmg.
+May have something to do with the "dsstore" in the branding directory.